Frequently Asked Questions

 • If an appointment is rescheduled more than 72 hours in advance of your pet’s scheduled appointment time, the reservation fee will be carried over to the new appointment a single time.
 If that appointment is rescheduled a second time, the reservation fee will be forfeited and a new reservation fee must be paid before the appointment returns to the schedule.
 The rescheduled appointment must be set for a date within 30 days of our next available appointment window.

 • If an appointment is rescheduled less than 72 hours in advance of your pet’s scheduled appointment time, the reservation fee will be forfeited and a new reservation fee must be paid before the appointment returns to the schedule.

 For all other appointments, we do not charge a fee for appointments cancelled or rescheduled more than 72 hours in advance of the scheduled time.
-However, for recheck or behavior modification appointments cancelled or rescheduled less than 72 hours in advance, we reserve the right to charge a fee of 1/2 hour of the appointment’s hourly rate ($120 for recheck appointments) or $70 (for behavior modification appointments).
+However, for recheck appointments cancelled or rescheduled less than 72 hours in advance, we reserve the right to charge a fee equivalent to 1/2 hr of doctor time.